 Fall Arrest Harnesses vs Rope Access Harnesses

-D-RingsAll harnesses have big rings called d-rings.
-Fall protection harnesses usually have front and/or back d-rings, while rope access harnesses usually have front, back, waist, and also side d-rings.
-But what are d-rings?
-So glad you asked.
+D-Rings.
+All harnesses have big rings called D-Rings.
+Fall protection harnesses usually have front and/or back D-Rings, while rope access harnesses generally have front, back, waist, and also sided D-Rings.
+But what are D-Rings?

-A waist d-ring is called a ventral.
-It is commonly used for attachment to a main line, especially in rope access where a chair isn’t in use.
+A waist D-Ring is called a ventral.
+It is commonly used for attachment to a mainline, especially in rope access, where a chair isn’t in use.
 You might not use this as often if you’ll be using a bosun’s chair, but it will come in handy in case you need to perform an assisted rescue.

-The last type of d-rings is the side d-ring, no fancy name.
+The last type of D-Rings is the side D-Ring, no fancy name.
 These are used for positioning, something that is rarely done in window cleaning.
-If your harness has these D Rings, just know that they are not rated for fall arrest!
+If your harness has these D-Rings, just know that they are not rated for fall arrest!

 The other certification is more for rope access harnesses and is NFPA.
 Most rope access harnesses will meet this standard, but not fall protection harnesses.
 NFPA generally covers rescue equipment.

 Full Body vs Sitting Harnesses